- Vulvar cancer

-The exact cause of vulvar cancer is unknown, but factors that increase the risk of developing it include:
+The exact cause of vulvar cancer is unknown, but there are several things that increase the risk of developing it.

-This precancerous condition causes changes in the skin of the vulva.
+This is a precancerous condition that causes changes in the skin of the vulva.
 The vulva may itch, burn or feel sore.
 Often there are no symptoms at all.
 VIN may disappear on its own, but some people need treatment.
 The condition sometimes becomes cancerous – about one in three women diagnosed with vulvar cancer also has VIN.

-Also known as the wart virus, HPV is a sexually transmitted infection that can cause women to develop VIN.
+HPV is a sexually transmitted infection that can cause people to develop VIN.
 It can be many years between infection with HPV and the first signs of VIN or vulvar cancer.
 HPV is a common virus and most people with this virus don’t develop vulvar or any other type of cancer.
 Although HPV is sexually transmitted, vulvar cancer itself is not contagious and it can’t be passed on to other people through sexual contact.

 HPV has been linked to several cancers, including vulvar, vaginal, cervical, anal, mouth and throat cancers.
 Studies have shown that HPV vaccination can reduce the risk of developing abnormal cell changes that may lead to cancer, even at an older age.
 Talk to your doctor about whether the HPV vaccination may be of benefit to you.

-If a woman has had any abnormal cell changes detected on a cervical screening test, she has a slightly higher risk of developing vulvar cancer.
+If any abnormal cell changes are found on a cervical screening test, you have a slightly higher risk of developing vulvar cancer.

-Vulvar lichen planus and vulvar lichen sclerosus and extramammary Paget’s disease are skin conditions that can cause itching and soreness.
-If not treated, these conditions can cause permanent scarring and narrow the vaginal opening.
-In a small number of women, they may develop into vulvar cancer after many years.
+Vulvar lichen planus, vulvar lichen sclerosus and extramammary Paget’s disease are skin conditions that can cause itching and soreness.
+If not treated, they can cause permanent scarring, narrow the vaginal opening and, in a small number of people, develop into vulvar cancer after many years.

-Women who have had cervical cancer or vaginal cancer have an increased risk of developing vulvar cancer.
+If you have had cervical cancer or vaginal cancer, you have an increased risk of developing vulvar cancer.

 Cigarette smoking increases the risk of developing VIN and vulvar cancer.
 This may be because smoking can make the immune system work less effectively.